r-fairhurst/MeetnSleep/README.md

 cd MeetnSleep
 ```

-Then use the following command to install the required packages
+Then, install the required packages with:

 **NOTE:** THIS WILL PROBABLY TAKE A FEW MINS
 ```bash